-3. The annuity is receivable by the beneficiary because he or she survived the decedent; and the decedent possessed the right to receive the annuity) either alone or in conjunction with another, for the decedent's life or for any period not ascertainable without reference to the decedent's death or for any period that did not in fact end before the decedent's death.
+3. The annuity is receivable by the beneficiary because he or she survived the decedent;

+4. Under the contract or agreement, an annuity was payable to the decedent (or the decedent possessed the right to receive the annuity) either alone or in conjunction with another, for the decedent's life or for any period not ascertainable without reference to the decedent's death or for any period that did not in fact end before the decedent's death.